-Digital System are often considered to be pixel-perfect.
-But instead also digital applications become unstable.
+Digital systems are often considered to be perfect, without the inconsistency and noise that analog systems contain.
+Instead, also digital applications become inaccurate.
 This is also a result of the dependencies and glitches as pointed out before.
 Software can even have the same noise as non-digital objects have.
-When Casey Reas wrote about the new Processing5 he pointed out the high precision that computers have compared to similar art-forms like Sol LeWitt practiced it6. "[...]
+When Casey Reas wrote about the new Processing5 he pointed out the high precision that computers have compared to similar art-forms like Sol Le-Witt practiced it6. "[...]
 [M]achines can draw lines with absolute precision so all the imperfections in a physical drawing are removed, giving the rendering different characteristics than those intended by LeWitt."
-(Reas 2019) In reality it turned out that after a few month processing produced the same inaccuracies (glitches) as a drawing by LeWitt would show.
+(Reas 2019) In reality, it turned out that after a few month processing produced the same inaccuracies (glitches) as a drawing by LeWitt would show.
 This was due to updates and changes in the language.